cykyy/zalando-bot/README.md

 - Error handling such as if a product is not available anymore have been implemented.
 And many more error handling like this also implemented.

 ## How to start?
 Great, now that we understand who does what and all the required fields, let's jump on to how we can execute the script successfully.
 Before executing the script make sure you create an account with the zalando-prive site.
 Now make ready your environment, install all the requirements (pip install -r requirements.txt) and Chrome browser on your machine.
-This script runs perfectly on **python version 3.9.7**
+This script runs perfectly on **python version 3.9.7**.
 At this point you can go ahead and run the **start.py** file, and the script should start.
 To debug any error please go to logs/logs.txt, and you will find script's runtime errors/success logs and other information.
 * To run the script, type
 ```
 python src/start.py or python start.py
 ```

-One more important thing, **Please don't use your computer during script runtime**(atleast when a script loads a new item on the browser to add to cart, doing so will intercept script clicking mechanism on the browser which may ultimly lead failer to add a product to cart on time.)
+One more important thing, **Please don't use your computer during script runtime**(atleast when the script loads a new item on the browser to add to cart, doing so will intercept script clicking mechanism on the browser which may ultimately lead failure to add a product to cart on time.)

 **Thanks**